Two Stories Amber Lager celebrates Frank Lloyd Wright’s Martin House

 Through their "Stories of Resurgence" series, Resurgence Brewing Company and The Buffalo News are telling the stories of Buffalo through beer, the latest being Two Stories Amber Lager, a brew crafted to celebrate the resurgence and tourism success of the historic and iconic Frank Lloyd Wright's Martin House.

-The Two Stories beer can features a QR code that links to a dedicated microsite, where users can access a promo code for $5 off any public tour at the Martin House, plus read and learn about Frank Lloyd Wright and the significance of his Buffalo masterpiece.
+The Two Stories beer has a QR code that links to a dedicated microsite, where users can access a promo code for $5 off any public tour at the Martin House, plus learn about Frank Lloyd Wright and the significance of his Buffalo masterpiece.

-“The restoration of the Martin House and its tremendous success as an international destination speaks to the power of our community.
-Our Two Stories Amber Lager helps share that history and hopefully inspires pride in Buffalo’s architectural gem,” said Jeff Ware, president and owner of Resurgence Brewing.
+Jeff Ware, president and owner of Resurgence Brewing, said the Our Two Stories Amber Lager helps to share the history of the Martin House and will "hopefully inspire pride in Buffalo's architectural gem."

 People are also reading…

-This well-balanced amber lager carries a hint of toasted malt profile that includes biscuit, caramel and toffee notes.
-At 5% alcohol by volume, it is an easy-drinking, flavorful beer.
+At 5% alcohol by volume, the lager is an easy-drinking, flavorful beer.
 Two Stories pours a deep, dark amber and presents aromas of nuts, caramel and malt.
 Notes of chocolate, caramel, toasted bread and sweet malt follow before a smooth and crisp finish.

-“The Martin House is the perfect example of what a community can do when it recognizes the value in preserving an important piece of its history,” said Mary Roberts, executive director of the Martin House.

 Resurgence Brewing is toasting Buffalo in the form of Big League Summer IPA, the first beer …